BellaMrx/CSS_Guide_Part_3/README.md

 # CSS Guide Part 2

- detailed guide about CSS (all basics for CSS) + templates.
+ Detailed guide about CSS (all basics for CSS) + templates.

  The code examples in the guide can be found in the listed folders.